 Filings and attachments must conform to these specifications:

-be on an 8½” x 11” page,
+be on an 8½” x 11” page;

-be plainly legible, whether typed, handwritten, or duplicated,
+be plainly legible, whether typed, handwritten, or duplicated;

-have margins of no less than ¾”, exclusive of page numbers,
+have margins of no less than ¾”, exclusive of page numbers;

-be consecutively paginated, with page numbers centered on the bottom of the page,
+be consecutively paginated, with page numbers centered on the bottom of the page;

-use 1.5 or 2.0 line spacing for text, 1.0 or 1.15 for quoted material and footnotes,
+use 1.5 or 2.0 line spacing for text, 1.0 or 1.15 for quoted material and footnotes;

-use footnotes sparingly,
+use footnotes sparingly;

 except for master mailing lists and petitions, all paper filings that contain multiple pages must be stapled or otherwise attached, but not permanently bound, see Vt.
-LBR 1002-1(c) (specific petition requirements), 1007-3(c) (specific master mailing list requirements), and
+LBR 1002-1(c) (specific petition requirements), 1007-3(c) (specific master mailing list requirements); and

 all electronically filed documents must be filed in portable document format (PDF) and, whenever possible, in a searchable format, see Vt.
 LBR 1007-3(d) (master mailing list must be in ASCII format as a text file (*.txt)).